inqwise-opinion/opinion-front-ui/WARP.md

 ### Hierarchical Breadcrumbs Architecture

-> **🍞 NEW SYSTEM:** Page-scoped breadcrumb management with hierarchical scoping and fallback behavior
+> **🍞 Breadcrumbs Documentation:** See [`docs/breadcrumbs-architecture.md`](docs/breadcrumbs-architecture.md) for complete design decisions, architecture patterns, and implementation details.

 The application implements a **Hierarchical Breadcrumbs System** that provides safe, scoped breadcrumb management where each page can only modify breadcrumbs at or below its level in the hierarchy.